joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/7123676/2026/03/17/max-dowman-england-world-cup/

 **War in the Gulf Is Now Churning the U.S.-China Relationship**\
-`With the Xi-Trump summit now almost certainly delayed, and tensions rising over the war in Iran, vital issues for both the U.S. and China are also being cast into uncertainty.`\
+`With the Xi-Trump summit almost certainly delayed, and tensions rising over the war in Iran, vital issues for both the U.S. and China are also being cast into uncertainty.`\
 https://nytimes.com/2026/03/17/world/asia/iran-war-china-us-trump-xi.html

 **Chelsea's Premier League punishment should temper rose-tinted view of Abramovich era**\